mwittig/thing-it-node/README.md

 With

-* a simple confirguration file,
+* a simple configuration file,
 * the corresponding wiring of the Arduino and
-* a very simple HTML file
+* a very simple HTML file for mobile

 but **no programming** we were able to create a simple but realistic home automation scenario.